-Travel Signatures If you are leaving the U.S. before the office reopens or you are already overseas and in need of a travel signature, please complete a shipping request via eShipGlobal (instructions below) and email your international student advisor to request a new I-20/DS-2019.
-The immigration document will be issued and sent to you when the office reopens.
+Travel Signatures If you are leaving the U.S. before the office reopens or you are already overseas and in need of a travel signature or new I-20/DS-2019, please complete a shipping request via eShipGlobal (instructions here) and email firstname.lastname@example.org to request a document.
+We will issue the I-20 or DS-2019 and sent to you when the office reopens.

-Lost/Stolen Passport If your passport has been lost or stolen while you are in the United States, please contact your local embassy to apply for a replacement.
+Lost/Stolen Passport If your passport is lost or stolen while you are in the United States, please contact your local embassy to apply for a replacement.
 Please note that some embassies require a police report in the case of a stolen passport.

 Visa Delays If you are a continuing student experiencing delays with your visa renewal, please contact your international student advisor when the office reopens to discuss your situation.

-Call the Department of Public Safety (DPS) at 202-662-9325.
-Inform DPS that you are an international student DPS will contact an advisor.
-Examples of Immigration-Related Emergencies: Trouble at the U.S. Port of Entry, immediate danger of being deported from the U.S.
+Immigration-Related Emergencies Call the Department of Public Safety (DPS) at 202-662-9325.
+Inform DPS that you are an international student and DPS will contact an advisor.
+Examples of Immigration-Related Emergencies: Trouble at the U.S. Port of Entry, immediate danger of deportation.